ckeditor/ckeditor5/docs/updating/ckeditor4-configuration-compatibility.md

 			<td><a href="/docs/ckeditor4/latest/api/CKEDITOR_config.html#cfg-sharedSpaces">sharedSpaces</a></td>
 			<td>
 				<p>N/A.</p>
-				<p>The {@link module:editor-decoupled/decouplededitor~DecoupledEditor decoupled editor} allows configuring where should the toolbar and the editable element be inserted.</p>
+				<p>The {@link module:editor-decoupled/decouplededitor~DecoupledEditor decoupled editor} allows configuring where to insert the toolbar and the editable element.</p>
 				<p>In addition to that, CKEditor 5 Framework architecture allows for writing a custom editor that contains multiple editable elements (document roots).
 See the {@link examples/framework/multi-root-editor multi-root editor example}.</p>
 		</tr>
 		<tr>